Columbus Day & Canadian Thanksgiving

 Is there anything better than a long weekend?
 How about a long weekend that includes parades and pumpkin pie!
-No matter which side of the 49th parallel you live on, you're gonna get a super-sized weekend two weeks into October - it's both Columbus Day and Canadian Thanksgiving!
+No matter which side of the 49th parallel you live on, you're going to get a super-sized weekend two weeks into October - it's both Columbus Day and Canadian Thanksgiving!
+Both are celebrated on the second Monday in October, this year Columbus Day and Canadian Thanksgiving are October 11th, 2021!

 Canadian Thanksgiving

-The very first Thanksgiving celebration in North America took place in Canada when Martin Frobisher, an explorer from England, arrived in Newfoundland in 1578.
+The very first Thanksgiving celebration in North America took place in Canada when Martin Frobisher, an explorer from England in search of the Northwest Passage, celebrated a Thanksgiving ceremony in 1578.
 He wanted to give thanks for his safe arrival in the New World.
 This means the first Thanksgiving in Canada was celebrated 43 years before the pilgrims landed in Plymouth, Massachusetts!
 Thanksgiving for Canadians is about giving thanks for the harvest season rather than the arrival of pilgrims.
 Both Canadians and Americans celebrate Thanksgiving with parades, family gatherings, pumpkin pie and a whole lot of turkey!

 Columbus Day